marella/train/README.rst

 To run examples and tests, install from source.

-Other libraries such as Gym_ and TensorFlow_ should be installed separately.
+Other libraries such as Gym_, TensorFlow_ and PyTorch_ should be installed separately.

 Examples
 ********

-To run examples, install TensorFlow_ and install dependencies:
+To run examples, install TensorFlow_, PyTorch_ and install other dependencies:

 ::